0x61726b/arkenthera.github.io/_posts/2016-05-04-Deferred Lights in Yume Engine using stencil test.md

 ---

 In this post,I am going to talk about how I implemented lights in the deferred pipeline of Yume and provide source code as much as possible.I also used a Micro-facet BRDF algorithm to give the point lights nice specular reflectance.
-In a deferred pipeline,we must create a pass for each light to calculate per-pixel light in a volume encapsulated by a tesellated sphere.
+In a deferred pipeline,we must create a pass for each light to calculate the direct lighting in that pixel.If its a point/spot light we will render a tesellated sphere and use depth-stencil test to find out which pixels will be lit.If its a directional light we will render a full screen triangle.
 The first pass is the ordinary gbuffer pass where we output the diffuse and specular albedo as well as normals and linear depth.
 In the second pass,